 While eBay manually collects user feedback on products in order to recommend them to customers who demonstrate similar patterns.

 And this continues to evolve as a result of the numerous permutations and combinations.
-AI is already being used to provide subscribers with personalised recommendations based on their tastes, and we expect this to grow rapidly over the next year.
+AI is already being, used to provide subscribers with personalized recommendations based on their tastes, and we expect this to grow rapidly over the next year.

 Both brands and customers appreciate the numerous benefits of in-store shopping.
 For instance, the customer can speak directly with a shop clerk.

-They may inquire for a certain item in a specific colour or size.
-These benefits are limited online due to the time-consuming (and perhaps frustrating) process of ticking boxes or entering keywords.
+They may inquire about a certain item in a specific color or size.
+These benefits are, limited online due to the time-consuming (and perhaps frustrating) process of ticking boxes or entering keywords.

 With this in mind, eCommerce businesses must develop novel ways to convey the benefits of the offline experience online.